Fasting Fasting

 • Provides relief to those suffering from epilepsy

-• Aids and maintaining a healthy heart
+• Aids in maintaining a healthy heart

 • Useful in treating acute pancreatitis